pulzze/autoflow-documentation/docs/ids/action-config-get-server-api/tooltip.md

-Get version of OpenAPI specification currently being used by the server process.
+Get the OpenAPI specification currently being used by a server process